eagronin/spark-streaming-etl/README.md

 vals = lines.flatMap(parse)
 ```

-The flatMap() function iterates over the lines transmitted by the sensors, and calls the parse() function defined above in order to extract the average wind speed from each line.
+The flatMap() function iterates over the lines transmitted by the sensors and calls the parse() function defined above in order to extract the average wind speed from each line.

 Next, we create a sliding window over the measurements by calling the window() method: